hainguyenle89/nodejs-sequelize-restapi-keycloak-cache-lib/README.md

 **Please give a <img src="https://github.blog/wp-content/uploads/2020/09/github-stars-logo_Color.png" width="25" height="25"> for this github library if you find it useful for your project.**

 This is the library of nodejs for caching response data of some popular types of requests:
-+ Sequelize model on some kinds of databases: mysql, postgresql...
++ Sequelize model on the databases that sequelize orm supports: mysql, postgresql...
 + Rest API request
 + Keycloak admin client Api request (not executed)